nouriach/optimizely-accelerator/README.md

 The Optimizely components are stored in this layer and help define what is available to a Content Editor in the CMS.
 Like with View Models, each component inherits from a base class that can be extended upon to include fields that need to persist across all Blocks or Pages where relevant.

 There is also a `ConfigPage` which, like other Page components, can be created in the CMS.
 However, the `ConfigPage` doesn't get rendered onto the frontend but rather used to establish a set of values that can be accessed by other components and are required to be global.

+At present the solution has three common Page templates and six common Blocks

+#### Page components
+`BasicContentPage` contains a single `ContentArea` suitable for full-width displays

+`BasicTwoColumnContentPage` contains a `LeftColumn` and a `RightColumn` field which are both `ContentArea` properties, allowing the Content Editor to build a page with two columns of content

+`Homepage` is a simple Page that can be used to build out a Homepage
+#### Block components
+`HeaderBlock`

+`FooterBlock`

+`LinkBlock` to utilise as a simple linked CTA

+`ListOfLinksBlock` can contain a number of links

+`ImageBlock` can hold an Image file

+`NavigationBlock` a simple block that holds the current page and a link back to the homepage